 - Support: Your joints need high levels of support from the mattress otherwise they will move out of their natural positions as you relax and fall asleep.
 This will lead to joint pain.

 When you’re lying on your stomach you shouldn’t sink into the mattress.
 This will leave you feeling claustrophobic.
-For this
+For this reason support is essential for stomach sleepers.

 You should also ensure the mattress provides the same level of support throughout its entire length so your back doesn’t end up in an unnatural position.
 This easily happens if a mattress is much softer in the middle than around the edges.